Are you looking for cool apps that pay you???

 PocketFlip is available for iOS and Android.
 All you have to do is complete simple tasks, collect coins, and use them to earn gift cards.

 JunoWallet lets you earn credits by performing tasks.
-In return, you can use your credits to receive gift cards.
+Use those credits to receive gift cards.

 54. Tap Cash

-Tap Cash lets you try out free apps, games and watch videos to receive rewards.
+Tap Cash lets you try out free apps, play games, and watch videos to receive rewards.
 The daily tap incentive will help you get extra boosts, helping you earn gift cards.

 Honeygrain helps you earn money online by letting the website use 10 GB of your unused net traffic.
 Most users claim they earn up to $30 a month.
 It's a unique way to make a little extra pocket cash each month.